c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Option to Change Sensor Report Frequency

 The sensor report default frequencies are 10 to 20 Hz.
-The number of reports per second that the BNO08X can reliably deliver is dependent on the interface bandwidth and the number of reports that a BNO08X is asked to generate.
-Currently, on a Raspberry Pi Pico 2 W we can support reports with frequencies up to 125 Hz (8ms).
+The number of reports per second that the BNO08X can deliver is dependent the number of reports that a BNO08X is asked to generate.
+Currently, on a Raspberry Pi Pico 2 W with SPI we can support reports with frequencies over 320 Hz (3.1 ms) on some reports.

-I2C will definitely limit this frequency (est 10 to 50 Hz with a few reports).
-One should consider SPI for higher frequencies.
 Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
-Some sensor reports can be updated at 400 to 400 Hz on SPI (untested).
-If your code request faster than the report feature frequency specified, repeated values will be returned.
+If your code requests faster than the report feature frequency specified, repeated values will be returned.

     bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # enable accelerometer reports at 40 Hertz